Brexit: The Exit of the United Kingdom from the European Union

 Very few people really believed at the start of this process that the end result would be a Leave result.
 David Cameron clearly didn't.
 Even many of those who voted Brexit didn't.
 And yet it was never as unlikely as people thought given the closeness of the polls conducted throughout the campaign and the unpredictability of voting demographics in a referendum for which there were no precedents.

 But regardless of public opinion on these issues, the Remain campaign - and almost everyone else - undoubtedly thought that when the crunch came the public would still shy away from such a radical step as Brexit.
-Instead, it seems that many - rightly or wrongly - saw a Leave vote as a statement of optimism in the future, a fresh start.
-Boris Johnson - one of the leaders of the Brexit campaign - had used the rallying call that 23rd June would be 'our Independence Day.'
+Instead, it seems many saw a Leave vote as a statement of optimism in the future, a fresh start.
+Boris Johnson, one of the leaders of the Brexit campaign, had used the rallying call that 23rd June would be 'our Independence Day.'
+I think a lot of people saw it in those terms.

 Unfortunately the campaigns of both sides only enhanced divisions which existed in the minds of people across the country.
 And it really became difficult to uncover a few drops of truth from amongst an ocean of half truths, exaggerations and misrepresentations.
 Nothing could be relied upon from either side.